 If you spend time doing this then you reduce the risk of crashing your drone.
 You also will get planned, fantastic footage instead of a bunch of haphazard clips that you need to spend a lot of time editing later.

 5. Not Considering Weather Conditions

-If you’ve just got a new aircraft with all the latest drone features, you probably can’t wait to take it out for a spin.
+If you’ve just got a new aircraft with all the latest drone business, you probably can’t wait to take it out for a spin.
 While the weather may seem fine on the ground, wind can be howling at higher altitudes and this can be disastrous for your drone.

 Aside from the risk of crashing your drone in the wind, the wind also drains the battery and you may fly too far out before your drone realizes it doesn’t have enough juice to get back.